 - Going for longer treks and off-trail excursions like Friendship peak expedition or Gangotri III

 - Going on a snow and winter trek conditions.

 These are technical boots and should be purchased only by professionals.
 These may be required on some challenging treks like Stok Kangri or Friendship Peak but these are available on rent for occasional use.

 Let’s pay attention to the finer details for the Trekking Shoe category:

 Limiting our discussion to the Trekking Shoes, let’s pay attention to its construction and aesthetic which determine the durability and comfort of the shoes.

 The trekking shoe has 3 main components to its construction: The upper, midsole, and the outsole.

 1. The upper

 Leather shoes are the best option for ensuring durability, protection, and comfort.
-The type of leather affects the aesthetics and waterproofing capacity.
-Full grain, pigskin, and split leather are few available options in leather.
+The type of leather affects aesthetics and waterproofing capacity.
+Full-grain, pigskin, and split leather are a few available options in leather.